pasqal-io/Pulser/README.md

 # pasqal-qutip
-Objects for the integration of pasqal processors with quite
+Objects for the integration of pasqal processors with qutip.